OBESITY & DISABILITY – SOCIAL SECURITY RULING 19-2P

 THE LEGAL EXPERIENCE YOU NEED TO WIN BENEFITS

 You can find information about our legal services in other states.
-Nevada SSD Information is also on this website.
+Nevada SSD Information is also available.
 We also have many clients in Idaho.
 Find out about Colorado SSDI benefits.
 Likewise, if you are from California, California SSDI and SSI information is available.

 Over the last 30 years, our law firm has won thousands of SSDI and SSI claims.
 Additionally, we have won over $100 million in ongoing and past due SSD benefits.
-If you have questions about this whether you should apply for benefits, contact our law firm.
+If you wonder whether you should apply for benefits, then contact our law firm.
 Learn about Utah SSDI benefits.

 In order to fight the SSA’s denials, you need a lawyer with experience.
 For example, Dianna Cannon has been helping people seeking benefits for over thirty years.
 Likewise, Brett Bunkall and Andria Summers have many years of legal experience.
 If you would like to learn about the lawyers at our law firm, then review our About Us page.